Jin Shouhao: Political career

 In April 2010, Jin was appointed a member of the Standing Committee of the Yanbian Prefecture Party Committee and Minister of the United Front Work Department, serving until January 2012.
 From January 2012 to March 2013, he simultaneously served as a Standing Committee member and Minister of both the Propaganda Department and the United Front Work Department.
 From March 2013 to November 2016, he served as a Standing Committee member and Secretary of the Yanbian Prefecture Discipline Inspection Commission.
-He briefly served from November to December 2016 as a Standing Committee member of the Yanbian Prefecture Party Committee and Party Secretary of the Standing Committee of the Prefectural People’s Congress.
-From December 2016 to January 2017, he continued as Party Secretary of the Standing Committee and from January to June 2017, he served as Director and Party Secretary of the Standing Committee of the Prefectural People’s Congress.
+He briefly served from November to December 2016 as a Standing Committee member of the Yanbian Prefecture Party Committee and Party Secretary of the Standing Committee of the Prefectural People's Congress.
+From December 2016 to January 2017, he continued as Party Secretary of the Standing Committee and from January to June 2017, he served as Director and Party Secretary of the Standing Committee of the Prefectural People's Congress.

-In June 2017, Jin became Deputy Party Secretary of the Yanbian Prefecture Party Committee, Party Secretary of the Standing Committee of the Prefectural People’s Congress, and concurrently Vice Governor and Acting Governor of the prefectural government.
+In June 2017, Jin became Deputy Party Secretary of the Yanbian Prefecture Party Committee, Party Secretary of the Standing Committee of the Prefectural People's Congress, and concurrently Vice Governor and Acting Governor of the prefectural government.
 From July to August 2017, he continued as Deputy Party Secretary, Vice Governor and Acting Governor.
 In 2018, Jin was elected as a delegate for Jilin Province to the 13th National People's Congress.
-From August 2017, he served as Deputy Party Secretary of the Yanbian Prefecture Party Committee and Governor of the Yanbian Prefecture Government, untill his resignation in November 2021.
+From August 2017, he served as Deputy Party Secretary of the Yanbian Prefecture Party Committee and Governor of the Yanbian Prefecture Government, until his resignation in November 2021.

 Downfall

 On 23 August 2024, Jin came under disciplinary review and supervisory investigation for suspected serious violations of discipline and law.

 On 7 April 2025, the Jilin Provincial Commission for Discipline Inspection and the Jilin Provincial Supervisory Commission decided to expel him from the Chinese Communist Party and remove him from public office, confiscate his illicit gains and transfer his case to judicial authorities.

-In the same month, the bribery case in which Jin was suspected was placed under the jurisdiction of the Songyuan Municipal People's Procuratorate by designation of the Jilin Provincial People’s Procuratorate.
-The Songyuan Municipal People’s Procuratorate then filed a public prosecution with the Songyuan Intermediate People’s Court in accordance with the law.
+In the same month, the bribery case in which Jin was suspected was placed under the jurisdiction of the Songyuan Municipal People's Procuratorate by designation of the Jilin Provincial People's Procuratorate.
+The Songyuan Municipal People's Procuratorate then filed a public prosecution with the Songyuan Intermediate People's Court in accordance with the law.